product-os/flowzone/README.md

 If a `balena.yml` file is found in the root of the repository and `balena_slugs` is provided as an [input](#inputs), Flowzone will attempt to push draft releases to your applications.
 On merge these releases will be finalized.

+### Versionbot

+Flowzone works very well with [versionbot](https://github.com/apps/versionbot3) and will cherry-pick draft versions from pull requests into the main branch automatically.

 ## Customization

 ### Secrets